-A network of team members creating a supportive environment across Woolworths Group for our team and customers who identify as LGBTI or are supporting Allies of the LGBTI community.
-"As soon as I started working for Woolworths I felt like I'd become a part of the community."
+1 A network of team members creating a supportive environment across Woolworths Group for our team and customers who identify as LGBTI or are supporting Allies of the LGBTI community.

 Promoting gender equality

 At Woolworths Group, we are building a culture that allows our team members to enjoy the same rewards, resources and opportunities, regardless of gender.